McElhanney

 Client: Internal Marketing / Project Date: Spring 2025

-My primary objective was to design a compelling submission document for the prestigious Association of Consulting Engineering Companies British Columbia (ACEC-BC) 2025 Meritorious Achievement Award.
-This submission was crafted to powerfully advocate for McElhanney's recently retired CEO, Allan Russell, recognizing his outstanding contributions to the consulting engineering profession, the industry, and the community.
-The ultimate goal was to secure this distinguished award.
+The primary objective was to design a compelling submission document for the Association of Consulting Engineering Companies British Columbia (ACEC-BC) 2025 Meritorious Achievement Award.
+The document needed to create a persuasive case for McElhanney's recently retired CEO, Allan Russell, by recognizing his outstanding contributions to the consulting engineering profession.

-To address these challenges, I took the lead on the design and layout of the comprehensive submission document.
-While the internal marketing team provided content and followed a lightly guided template, my specific contribution involved designing the entire document in Adobe InDesign, with supporting graphics created in Adobe Illustrator and Photoshop.
-I conceptualized and created the visual timeline graphic spanning pages 10-19 using Canva Whiteboard, effectively condensing Allan's extensive career into an engaging, digestible format.
-This approach ensured a professional, visually compelling, and organized presentation of Allan Russell's remarkable legacy.
+As the lead on the design and layout, I worked with the internal marketing team, who provided the content.
+My specific contribution involved designing the entire document in Adobe InDesign, with supporting graphics created in Adobe Illustrator and Photoshop.
+To address the challenge of presenting a 35-year career, I conceptualized and created a 10-page visual timeline in Canva Whiteboard for rapid prototyping.
+This feature was key to condensing Mr. Russell's extensive career into an engaging, digestible format and ensuring an organized presentation of his legacy.

-My comprehensive design work for the submission document exceeded expectations, directly contributing to Allan Russell being selected as the ACEC-BC 2025 Meritorious Achievement Award winner.
-This significant achievement recognizes his profound and lasting impact on the consulting engineering industry and will be celebrated in May 2025.
-The success of this submission not only honoured a deserving leader but also reinforced McElhanney's commitment to recognizing excellence within the industry.
+The design work was a direct factor in Allan Russell's selection as the winner of the ACEC-BC 2025 Meritorious Achievement Award.
+The success of this submission not only honoured a deserving leader but also reinforced McElhanney's commitment to recognizing excellence within the industry, achieving the project's ultimate goal.

 Project Title: